 Partner, Head of Competition, EU & Trade

-The Merricks v Mastercard action has paved the way for more collective proceedings in the CAT
+The Merricks v Mastercard action paved the way for the significant number of collective proceedings now before the CAT

 The Merricks v Mastercard case involves a claim by a class representative, Walter Merricks, that tens of millions of UK consumers suffered loss as a result of excessive 'interchange fees' charged to merchants on the use of Mastercard debit and credit cards between 1992 and 2008, and allegedly passed on to consumers in the form of higher retail prices.